chrokh/toow-old/_sources/chapters/constructors.md

 ### `this` keyword

+% MOST OF THIS IS ALREADY EXPLAINED IN THE CHAPTER ON INSTANCE METHODS.
+% MUST HOWEVER SHOW COMPILER WARNING THAT WE GET WHEN WE ASSIGN WIDTH TO WIDTH:
+%The C# compiler will assume that we are referring to the local variable which means that we will be assigning the value of a variable to itself.
+%Which of course is pointless and not what we meant to do.
+%Have a look at the compiler warnings that we get below:

 So what about the `this` keyword that's being used in the example above.
 What is it and what does it do?